nextthingco/docs/CHIP_Pro-Docs/source/includes/_CPfaq.md

 GR8 has the same Allwinner R8 processor that is in C.H.I.P., so your C.H.I.P. software is 100% compatible with C.H.I.P.
 Pro.
 We believe you shouldn’t have to change your software to go into production.

-The biggest difference between C.H.I.P.
-Pro and C.H.I.P. is the amount of flash memory available.
-C.H.I.P.
-Pro offers 512 MB compared to C.H.I.P.'s 4 GB.
-See how else the hardware included with C.H.I.P.
-Pro differs from C.H.I.P. by referencing this [comparison chart](http://ntc-docs-unstable.surge.sh/chip_pro.html#c-h-i-p-v-c-h-i-p-pro).
+To see some of the hardware differences between C.H.I.P. and C.H.I.P.
+Pro take a look at our [comparison chart](http://ntc-docs-unstable.surge.sh/chip_pro.html#c-h-i-p-v-c-h-i-p-pro).
+Still have questions?
+Feel free to contact us at [pro@nextthing.co](mailto:pro@nextthing.co).

 ### What certifications and directives is C.H.I.P.
 Pro in compliance with?